TimofeiBoldenkov/NBodySim/README.md

 Example input files can be found in the `examples` directory.
 ## Building
 The project uses CMake for building.
-To build the project into a build directory on your system, run the following commands:
+To build the project into the `build` directory on your system, run the following commands from the project's root directory:
 ```
 cmake -S . -B build
 cmake --build build